-Public input was gathered at opening day of the Wren Youth Association on March 26, 2022.
-An estimated 1,000 local residents were able to provide input or received links to on-line surveys on potential park activities and programs.
-Most participants expressed excitement for any park improvements, while revealing a consistent concern that the current parks do not serve all age groups or have a sense of safety and security.
+Public input was gathered at drop-in meetings on April 21, 2022 and April 24, 2022.
+An estimated 120 local residents were able to provide input or received links to on-line surveys on potential park activities and programs.
+Most participants expressed excitement for any park improvements, while revealing a consistent message that not all parks are known to the community.
 The community desires park improvements for teen and adult needs as well as those targeted to serve youth populations.
 Participants also expressed interest in shared-use paths, trails, and passive recreation.
-There was also a general interest in playground structures and picnic shelter.